JetBrains/guide/site/java/tips/pattern-matching-for-instanceof/index.md

 subtitle: Inspections can guide us to use newer Java features.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/qCfuQkddCEM"
+callToAction:
+  {
+    url: "/java/tips/pattern-matching-switch/",
+    message: "You can also use pattern matching for switch statements!", }
 ---

 If our code uses an instanceof followed by a cast, IntelliJ IDEA highlights these with a warning and suggests replacing this with pattern matching for instanceof.
 Note that this is only available if you're using a language level of Java 16 or above.